YCAMInterlab/ofxTimeline/README.md

 ofxTimeline is a simple to use openFrameworks addon for graphically editing values over time.

-It's is a lot like other openFrameworks GUIs that connect your code parameters to an editable graphical interface.
+It's a lot like other openFrameworks GUIs that connect your parameters in code to an editable graphical interface.
 However ofxTimeline has the concept of time built into it, letting you create smoothly changing values or events occurring at specific moments.
 Borrowing concepts from Flash, Ableton Live, Adobe After Effects and Final Cut Pro to give your app powerful time controls with just a few lines of code.

 ## General tools for specific projects ##